You are here:

 Notifying parents, governors and the LA

 A headteacher must notify parents, governors and the LA about exclusions.
-We explain the details of this in another article from The Key, as well as the responsibility to arrange education for pupils who have been excluded.
+Read more about the details of this, as well as the responsibility to arrange education for pupils who have been excluded.

-The governing body must consider the reinstatement of an excluded pupil in the case of:
+The governing board must consider the reinstatement of an excluded pupil in the case of:

 - All permanent exclusions

 - All fixed-period exclusions of pupils who have been excluded for more than 15 school days in the term, or who will have been as a result of the exclusion